urbanware-org/salomon-bsd/README.md

 ## Limitations

-### General

-The feature to highlight a filter match with additional conversion to uppercase letters (by using `--highlight-upper`) did not work properly and has been removed.

 ### *OpenBSD*

-The `sed` command does not support the `i` flag (ignore case).
-Due to this, the filter terms are always case sensitive.
+The `sed` command does not support the `i` (ignore case) flag.
+Due to this, the command-line arguments `--ignore-case` and `--highlight-upper` do not have any effect, as the filter terms are always case sensitive.

 [Top](#salomon-)